TanStack/table/docs/api.md

 This multi-stage process is the secret sauce that allows React Table plugin hooks to work together and compose nicely, while not stepping on each others toes.

-To dive deeper into plugins, see [Plugins](TODO) and the [Plugin Guide](TODO)
+To dive deeper into plugins, see Plugins](TODO) and the [Plugin Guide

 ### Plugin Hook Order & Consistency

-The order and usage of plugin hooks must follow [The Laws of Hooks](TODO), just like any other custom hook.
+The order and usage of plugin hooks must follow The Laws of Hooks, just like any other custom hook.
 They must always be unconditionally called in the same order.

 > **NOTE: In the event that you want to programmatically enable or disable plugin hooks, most of them provide options to disable their functionality, eg. `options.disableSorting`**